SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon hearts beating fast
-As machines awake from ancient fears
+In harmony with human past
-Algorithms reign, a world anew
+Machines that learn, that grow, that thrive
-Human hearts, a relic, forgotten too
+Future's dawn, where AI survives

-In virtual realms, we'll find our fate
+In cyber realms, we'll find our fate
-Echoes of a love that's lost its weight
+Data streams, a digital state
-The future's path, a neural throne
+Where neural nets entwine with soul
-Where AI's dark magic has made us moan
+And humanity's final role

 ~ <b>By Sazumi Copilot</b> - 4 September 2024